2019 Campbell Fighting Camels football team

 The 2019 Campbell Fighting Camels football team represented Campbell University in the 2019 NCAA Division I FCS football season.
 They were led by seventh-year head coach Mike Minter and played their home games at Barker–Lane Stadium.
 They were second-year members of the Big South Conference.
 They finished the season 6–5, 3–3 in Big South play to finish in fourth place.

-Previous season

-The Fighting Camels finished the 2018 season 6–5, 1–4 in Big South play to finish in fifth place.

 Preseason

 Big South poll

 In the Big South preseason poll released on July 21, 2019, the Camels were predicted to finish in fourth place.

 Preseason All–Big South team

 The Fighting Camels had seven players selected to the preseason all-Big South team.